Why should I use scikit-build ?¶

 .
 By default, it is set to the top-level directory wheresetup.py

-is found.``cmake_manifest_process_hook`: Python function consumming the list of files to be installed produced by cmake.
-For example, cmake_manifest_process_hook can be used to exclude static libraries from the built wheel.
+: Python function consuming the list of files to be installed produced by cmake.
+For example,cmake_process_manifest_hook

 For example: